Joe1007/SMP2025VideoTrack/README.md

 ### 2. Data Preprocessing
 ---
-We put the original dataset in the folder `/raw_data`, and you alreadly can get the cleaned dataset at `/processed_data`.
+We put the original dataset in the folder `/raw_data`, and you can access `/processed_data` folder to use `python clean_data.py`to get the cleaned dataset we use.
 **(For the convinence to reproduce the results, we already put the cleaned dataset in the `/processed_data` folder.)**

 Download and put the video files in `/raw_data/video_file`